bahtiyartan/troia/docs/30Flowcontrol.rst

 The LOOP command has many options such as condition or performance issues, but "for now" simply it can thought of as a kind of "foreach row".

 We will discuss LOOP command and other table options detailly in next sections.
 For now we must know only its basic usage.
-As it is obvious in its syntax you must specify the name of table variable to loop on.
+As it is obvious in syntax below, you must specify the name of table variable to loop on.

 ::